Optimal Decision Rules Under Partial Identification: Empirical Application

 \subsection{Hypothetical Policy Choice Problem}

-I ask whether we should scale up the program and build BRIGHT schools in other villages.
-Specifically, I consider the following decision problem.
-The counterfactual policy is to build BRIGHT schools in previously ineligible villages whose relative scores are in the top 20\%, which corresponds to lowering the cutoff from $0$ to $-0.256$.\footnote{Figure \ref{fig:other_cutoffs} in Appendix \ref{appendix:empirical_result} reports the results when I use 10\% and 30\% instead of 20\%.
-As predicted by the result in Section \ref{section:app}, the minimax regret rule switches from a nonrandomized rule to a randomized rule at a smaller Lipschitz constant $C$ when the fraction of the target villages is larger.} I use the average enrollment rate across villages as the welfare criterion, so that the welfare effect of this policy relative to the status quo is
+Suppose we are evaluating the program to decide whether to scale it up.
+Specifically, consider the following decision problem.
+The counterfactual policy is to build BRIGHT schools in previously ineligible villages whose relative scores are in the top 20\%, which corresponds to lowering the cutoff from $0$ to $-0.256$; in Section \ref{section:sensitivity}, I examine the sensitivity of the result to the choice of the new cutoff.
+I use the average enrollment rate across villages as the welfare criterion, so that the welfare effect of this policy relative to the status quo is

+where $\tilde n=\sum_{i=1}^n\mathbf{1}\{-0.256\le x_i<0\}$ is the number of villages that would receive a school under the new policy.
+Some assumptions underlying this choice of $L(f)$ are: (i) we consider the set of villages in the sample rather than a new set of villages, and (ii) the counterfactual enrollment rate function $f$ remains constant over time between the period when the BRIGHT program was implemented and the period when the program is expanded.\footnote{Another underlying assumption is no spillover effects.
+The plausibility of this assumption can be indirectly verified, for example, based on how isolated each village is from other villages.} In principle, these assumptions can potentially be relaxed by a suitable choice of $L(f)$ and the function class ${\cal F}$, while I focus on the above choice of $L(f)$ for a simple illustration of my approach.

-When deciding whether to implement the policy, it is important to consider the benefit relative to the cost. \cite{Kazianga2013bright} provide an estimate of the cost of constructing a BRIGHT school, which is \$4,758 per village.\footnote{I assume that the cost estimate is a known quantity and is constant across villages.
-It is, however, natural to think of the policy cost as unknown and heterogeneous across villages and to introduce the cost model on top of the outcome model.
-I leave this for future work.} To incorporate the cost into the decision problem, I suppose that the policy maker cares about the cost-effectiveness of this new policy relative to similar programs.
-Cost-effectiveness is defined as the ratio of the policy cost to the increase in the target outcome, namely the enrollment in the current context.
-I assume that it is optimal to implement the policy if its cost-effectiveness is smaller than $\$83.77$, which is the cost-effectiveness of a school construction program in Indonesia \citep{duflo2001school,Kazianga2013bright}.
-Specifically, it is optimal to implement the policy if
+When deciding whether to implement the policy, it is important to consider the benefit relative to the cost. \cite{Kazianga2013bright} provide an estimate of the cost of constructing a BRIGHT school, which is \$4,758 per village.\footnote{I assume that the cost is known and constant across villages.
+If village-level cost data are available, my framework allows for unknown and heterogeneous costs by introducing the cost model on top of the outcome model.} To incorporate the cost in the decision problem, suppose that the policymaker cares about the cost-effectiveness of this new policy relative to similar programs.
+Cost-effectiveness is defined as the ratio of the policy cost to the increase in the enrollment.
+I assume that it is optimal to implement the policy if its cost-effectiveness is smaller than that of a benchmark policy, denoted by $CE_0$---that is,